sec-bit/clover-protocol/clover-protocol.md

 As same as deposit action, a payee can withdraw at any time permissionlessly, as long as payee sychronize the latest valid block.After this transaction is settled on CKB, miners and users can update balance position proof for $\pi_{j}'$ by $\pi_{j}'=VC.UpdatePosProof(\pi_{j}, \delta, j, i, upk_j,upk_i)$

 As same as deposit action, we remark that, a payee can withdraw fund from his or her own L2 "account" to any user "account" on L1.
 Therefore, if $pk_{row\_receiver}$ does not equal payee's $pk$, the actual action is a transfer action, i.e, payee transfer $withdraw\_amount$ tokens from his or her L2 account to someone else's L1 account.

-### Recap

-To recap, in our system,there are 3 kinds of roles:

-- user：An end user may own some UDT token and wants to send token to, or receive token from others.
-A user can deposit UDT tokens from L1 to L2, or withdraw tokens from L2 to L1 at anytime by constructing and sending transactions on L1.
-- L2 relayer(also called operator/miner)：An operator collects a batch of L2 transactions, verify the validity of these transactions, computate and post the new state, together with validity proof and transaction information to SUV, in order to update L1 state.
-- L1 State Update Validator (SUV): An SUV verify the validity of state update, based on the validity proof on chain.
-An SUV can be implemented as a program consisting of a script and corresponding state parameters, all stored on L1 cell. the script field in commitment cell and vault are both SUV script.

-There are 3 types of actions:

-- Deposit: a depositor deposit his or her L1 funds to an L2 "account"
-- Withdraw: a payee withdraw his or her L2 funds to an L1 "account"
-- Post_block: a L2 relayer post new commitment and corresponding batch transactions to L1, the transactions include a $INIT$ transactions and b$SPEND$ transactions.

 ### Security analysis